Ražanj: Economy

 There are 62 companies currently present in the municipality of Ražanj.
-The majority of these are small firms, employing between 1 and 5 workers, while the rest are companies with 5 to 50 workers employed.
+The majority of these are small firms, employing between 1 and 5 workers, while the rest are companies with 5 to 50 employees.
 The level of unemployment is higher in the municipality of Ražanj than in the other municipalities of the Nišava District.
 In addition, net earnings are about 26% lower than the national average of the Republic of Serbia.
 These numbers are partly explained by the fact that the municipality of Ražanj has a relatively old population (about 32% of the rural population are older than 60 years).

 According to the National Bureau of Statistics, in 2007, 1,008 people were employed by state owned companies and institutions, 812 were employed by other organizations and 196 were self-employed.